 During the cycle, all measured values can be manually or automatically stored in an EEPROM.
-The memory capacity is, as standard, 1024 Kilobyte, which allows up to 200.000 measured values.
+The memory capacity is, as standard, 512 Kilobyte, which allows up to 100.000 measured values.
 The memory organisation can be configured as linear or ring memory.
 The output can be carried out via the display or the interface.
 It is possible to specify a selection according to a time interval or number.
+Memory capacity can be increased substantially by means of an external memory connector with a multi-media memory card.
+With an external memory connector, available as an accessory, files can be read out very quickly via any standard card reader.